Lumistry

 Methods

-• Evaluation of heritage product
+• Evaluation of legacy product

 • Customer advisory board(CAB)

-• User Testing with qualified experts
+• User Testing with pharmacists

 Tools